Quinn Gleason: 2021–2022: Major debut

-2023: Challenger doubles title, top 100 debut
+2023: WTA 125 doubles title, top 100

-She reached her first WTA Tour doubles final at the 2023 Prague Open with Elixane Lechemia losing to Nao Hibino and Oksana Kalashnikova.
+She reached her first WTA Tour doubles final at the 2023 Prague Open with Elixane Lechemia, losing to Nao Hibino and Oksana Kalashnikova.

-Partnering Amina Anshba, Gleason won the doubles title at the WTA 125 Zavarovalnica Sava Ljubljana, defeating Freya Christie and Yuliana Lizarazo in the final.
-As a result she reached the top 100 on 25 September 2023.
+Partnering Amina Anshba, Gleason won the doubles title at the WTA 125 Ljubljana Open, defeating Freya Christie and Yuliana Lizarazo in the final.
+As a result, she reached the top 100 on 25 September 2023.

-2024: Maiden WTA Tour title in doubles
+2024: First WTA Tour title in doubles

 Partnering with Ingrid Martins, Gleason was runner-up at the WTA 125 Barranquilla Open in August, losing to Jessica Failla and Hiroko Kuwata in the final.

-The following month the pair won the doubles title at the WTA 125 Montreux Open, defeating María Lourdes Carlé and Simona Waltert in the final which went to a deciding champions tiebreak.
+The following month, the pair won the doubles title at the WTA 125 Montreux Open, defeating María Lourdes Carlé and Simona Waltert in the final.

-In November, Gleason and Martins claimed the Mérida Open doubles title with a straight sets win over Magali Kempen and Lara Salden in the final.
+In November, Gleason and Martins claimed the Mérida Open doubles title, defeatinng Magali Kempen and Lara Salden in the final.
 It was the first title on the WTA Tour-level for Gleason.

-2025: Second WTA doubles title
+2025–2026: Second career title, top 50

 Gleason and Martins continued their success in 2025, winning two WTA 125 doubles titles in June at Grado and Contrexéville.

 Teaming with Elena Pridankina, Gleason won her second WTA Tour doubles title at the Jiangxi Open in November, defeating Ekaterina Ovcharenko and Emily Webley-Smith in the final.

+Gleason reached the top 50 in the doubles rankings, on 30 March 2026.